-The Plimoth Grist Mill is a replica of the Pilgrims' first grist or grain grinding mill, which was erected in 1636.
+The Plimoth Grist Mill is a replica of the Pilgrims' first grist or grain grinding mill, erected in 1636.

-It is a monument to the Pilgrims' first grain mill, and it is as historically correct as possible to the actual Pilgrim Plymouth grist mill.
+It is a monument to the Pilgrims' first grain mill and is as historically correct as possible to the actual Pilgrim Plymouth grist mill.

 The colonists used to grind maize by hand before the mill was erected.

-Before this mill was made, the people who ran it were grinding the corn by hand.
+Before this mill was made, the people who ran it were grinding corn by hand.